Blackstone Valley Polar Express Experience

 1. Buy your tickets way, way in advance.

 There are different options for train cars with different seating and price points, so pay attention to that when buying your tickets.
 Our seats were in Comet which was perfect for our group of young children and parents.

 Also note that we received different things based on which car we were in.
 For example, in the Comet car we received a basic plastic bag to hold all of our hot chocolate travel mugs, bells, coloring books etc. In the car next to us, where the tickets were more expensive, they received adorable reusable bags.

 In general I would say the tickets were a huge value.
 Not only did we have 2 hours of fun, but the kids met Santa, got cute reusable Polar Express travel mugs, a high quality bell, a yummy cookie, a coloring book with crayons, and a candy cane.

 It was so adorable to see the different families dressed up in matching pajamas and robes.
 We had all the kids in the same jammies, but it would have been even more fun if we were in pajamas too.

 The train cars are heated, and they decorate the storage above the seats.
 Once we made it into the station we sent one person from our group to put all of our coats in the car.
 The station was packed and it would have been too much to hold coats and bags and not lose any kids.

 5. Go early.

 We got there about 15 minutes before boarding and it was perfect.
-The Blackstone Valley Polar Express train ride website actually recommends an hour before, but I don’t think we would have needed that much time.
+The Blackstone Valley Polar Express train ride website actually recommends an hour before.
+However I don’t think we would have needed that much time.

 6. Kids with allergies are safe here.